• RPCV Madison

 RUNNERS CHOICE

 Our race is never canceled due to weather or pandemic.
-Participants can choose to run/walk in person on Date TBD at Vilas Park along Lake Wingra or choose the virtual option and run/walk at their preferred location anywhere in the world.
+Participants can choose to walk or run on Saturday, March 7, 2026 at Vilas Park along Lake Wingra.
 Due to the generosity of our sponsors, your donation will be a pass-through to Open Doors for Refugees.
+If you are unable to join the race in person, please consider making a donation on the Runsignup website, using the donate button

 REGISTRATION DETAILS